pre-srfi/coop/README.md

 ### `(coop-apply operation)`

 Apply an operation.
-The flow that called `coop-perform` does not necessarly return immediatly.
+The flow that called `coop-apply` does not necessarly return immediatly.

 ## Examples